Wei2624/Wei2624.github.io/_pages/index.md

 * My favorite basketball player is Kobe Bryant.

-* Some other sports that I play: skiing, badminton,soccer.
+* Some other sports that I play: skiing,badminton,soccer.

 * I love reading autobiography like Steve Jobs and Ang Lee.